 This is where the wormhole/entanglement idea comes in to play.
 According to Susskind and Maldacena (who built on a paper published a few years prior to theirs) the wormholes connecting the particles from the interior and exterior of the event horizon act as a buffer to smooth out the entanglement issues – avoiding the need for a firewall.
 Going a bit further with that, we can say that even when a virtual particle “pops” into existence – before going on its merry way – it is still intimately connected not only to the interior of the black hole it came from, but it also has a palatable connection to its fellow brethren.
 They quite literally become interconnected by a slew of tiny, spaghetti-like strings.
 They may even remain as such after leaking hawking radiation causes the black hole to dry up, before evaporating – after the bulk of its mass is lost to space.

 Of course – these quantum constructs are much to small for humans to traverse.
 That, paired with questions about their overall stability – mean that there is no need to get excited about the possibility of teleportation.
 Or anything else, for that matter.
 However, this could have a profound effect on how we view the overall structure of spacetime.
 One physicist – working separate from Susskind and Maldacena – even suggested that spacetime is a manifestation of quantum entanglement.
-Interesting, indeed.
+All interesting ideas, indeed.